-In 2014, we will be doing four Magic Quadrants: Cloud Infrastructure as a Service, plus three regional Magic Quadrants for Cloud-Enabled Managed Hosting (evolving the existing Managed Hosting MQs for North America and Europe, and adding Asia-Pacific).
+In 2015, we will be doing four Magic Quadrants: Cloud Infrastructure as a Service, Worldwide; Cloud Infrastructure as a Service, Japan; and three regional Magic Quadrants for Cloud-Enabled Managed Hosting (North America, Europe, and Asia-Pacific).

 The MQ is expected to proceed according to the following approximate timeline: